Launch Your Online Business in Just 7 Days

 Our tip: Use graphics such as arrows or lined points to direct readers down a sort of “roadmap” of content you’d like them to see, in the order you’d like them to see.

 The direction taken here focuses less on pushing a platform or course and more on Mari Smith as a professional.
-This sales page could be seen as a page that markets Mari Smith personally, at it works.
+This sales page could be seen as a page that markets Mari Smith personally, and it works.